Your Mac Won’t Connect To A Wi-Fi Network? Here's How To Fix It

 - Choose Manually

-- The last to end up the process, hit the "Apply" button.
+- To finish the process, hit the "Apply" button.

 Solution No.11: Delete Preferences .plist

 You can delete one of the preferences (.plist) related to connectivity issues.
 This file exists in the Library folder in your Home folder.
-Follow the instruction below:
+Follow the instructions below:

 - Open Finder app